git-push deploy

-Deploying shouldn't need a cloud console.
+Deploying shouldn't require a CLI SDK.

 The gap between "it runs on my machine" and "it's live" should be one command.